PedroTajia/pedrotajia.github.io/_posts/2024-10-20-bootstrap-your-own-latent.md

 BYOL gives another solution to the traditional use of contrastive loss for self-supervised frameworks.
 Giving more research on this non-contrastive framework opens the door for more powerful models.
 Also taking out the need of negative examples gives more freedom to the model to understand the data and give richer representations.

+In the original BYOL paper have many other interesting topics:
+* Result on linear and semi-supervised evaluation on ImageNet.
+* A more detail information about the setup of BYOL.
+* Details on the relation to contrastive methods.
+* Pseudo-code in JAX to implement BYOL.

 I encourage you to look the papers from the reference section.
 This will give you a broader perspective on the [Bootstrap your own latent: A new approach to self-supervised Learning](https://arxiv.org/pdf/2006.07733) paper.

 Thank you for reading!